zkevinfu/personal-scripts/README.md

 # personal-scripts
-mostly scripts I used for automating some part of a personal project
+mostly scripts I used for automating or as some part of a personal project